mesonbuild/meson/docs/markdown/Syntax.md

 ```

 One important difference in how variables work in Meson is that all
 objects are immutable.
+When you see an operation which appears like
+a mutation, actually a new object is created and assigned to the
-This is different from, for example, how Python
+name.
+This is different from, for example, how Python works for
-works.
+objects, but similar to e.g. Python strings.

 ```meson
 var1 = [1, 2, 3]